-Similarly to pancreatic duct drainage, biliary drainage may be done endoscopically with EUS guidance when ERCP cannulation has failed, the papilla is inaccessible, or anatomy is surgically altered.
-Classically the alternatives to ERCP have been percutaneous or surgical methods, but EUS provides a safer alternative8, and internal drainage is considerably preferable from a patient perspective.

-Like pancreatic duct drainage, EUS-guided biliary drainage can be done in three different ways 9: Transpapillary rendezvous, or translumenally via either choledochoduodenostomy or hepaticogastrostomy.
-The data is still limited at this point, but many believe that the results are promising for EUS-guided biliary drainage, with the overall success rate around 90% 10 with a minimal complication rate.
-EUS-guided biliary drainage results have been so promising that experts increasingly argue that EUS should be the procedure of choice, ahead of percutaneous drainage 7.
-It is argued that EUS-guided drainage is superior because it both reduces adverse event rates and it reduces the need for re-interventions, thereby reducing costs of therapy.

-Like in pancreatic fluid collection drainage, SEMS is also increasingly being used for biliary drainage.
-Forward viewing-EUS, a new tool discussed below, combined with a SEMS has been shown to be the best method when performing EUS guided choledochoduodenostomy for malignant distal biliary obstruction 11.
-Preliminary results suggest that in the future, gastroenterologists may assume the responsibility of biliary drainage from surgeons, whether it be by ERCP or by EUS.

-Gallbladder

-The gallbladder needs to be drained in cholecystitis if the patient is unfit for surgery, it is refractory to antibiotics, or if in a patient with unresectable pancreatic cancer.
-Classically, this has been performed percutaneously, although studies have shown that EUS-guided endoscopic drainage is equally as successful as the percutaneous approach 12.
-Drainage by EUS can be performed either with a plastic stent, metal stent, or naso-gallbladder/nasobiliary drain.

-Abscesses

-EUS has emerged as a favorable alternative to traditional percutaneous drainage of abscesses 7.
-Accessible abscesses include those in the mediastinum, lesser sac, perihepatic and subphrenic spaces, and pelvic and perirectal regions.

 Characterization of lesions

-EUS-guided biopsy is the modality of choice to characterize and stage lesions in the GI tract, with the most commonly targeted organs being the pancreas, submucosal lesions and lymph nodes 13.
-EUS guidance improves sensitivity, specificity, and safety while obtaining these tissue samples, thereby reducing the frequency of unnecessary surgeries 14.
+EUS-guided biopsy is the modality of choice to characterize and stage lesions in the GI tract, with the most commonly targeted organs being the pancreas, submucosal lesions, and lymph nodes [1].

-Because of its success thus far, much of the EUS research and advancements have been focused on improving characterization of lesions.
-These advancements have improved the ability to characterize lesions both from afar (ultrasound) and up close (via biopsy).
-Ultrasound imaging is no longer limited to the conventional B mode imaging, and now includes newer, more advanced modalities such as elastography and contrast-enhanced ultrasound.
-Forward-viewing EUS (FV-EUS) has improved the ability to access lesions, and modern microscopy advancements now allow real-time optical biopsy.
+Because of its success thus far, much of the EUS research has been focused on improving characterization of lesions.
+This has led to advancements which have improved the ability to characterize lesions both from afar (ultrasound) and up close (via biopsy).
+Ultrasound imaging is no longer limited to the conventional B mode imaging, and now includes newer, more advanced modalities such as contrast-enhanced ultrasound and elastography.
+Forward-viewing EUS (FV-EUS) has improved the ability to access lesions, and modern microscopy advancements now enable real-time optical biopsy.

 Elastography

 EUS elastography is a major recent advancement in EUS characterization of lesions.
-The underlying principle of elastography is that compression of a target tissue by a probe produces a smaller strain in hard (malignant) tissue than in soft (benign) tissue; therefore, elastography can indicate which areas are likely to be malignant vs. benign.
+The underlying principle of elastography is that compression of a target tissue by a probe produces a smaller strain in hard (usually malignant) tissue than in soft (usually benign) tissue; therefore, elastography can indicate which areas are likely to be malignant vs. benign.